-Item Requirement Proposal Comment Permanent Sea Containers Clause 5.3.1 - A maximum of 1 sea container 12m in length 12m length sea Additional sea containers may be approved by Council where it has been demonstrated that the sea containers would not result in a detrimental impact.
+ltem Requirement Proposal Comment Permanent Sea Containers Clause 5.3.1 - A maximum of 1 sea container 12m in length 12m length sea Additional sea containers may be approved by Council where it has been demonstrated that the sea containers would not result in a detrimental impact.
 Clause 5.3.2 - Sea containers shall be screened from view.
 Compliant

-Item Requirement Proposal Comment Clause 5.3.3 - Sea Containers must comply with the minimum boundary setbacks for the zone.
-The sea container is setback more than 25m from the nearest boundary.
-Compliant Sea containers has not been It is recommended that a condition be imposed requiring the sea containers to be painted a colour that blends in with the surrounding environment.
+Item Requirement Proposal Comment Clause 5.3.3 - Sea Containers must comply with the minimum boundary setbacks for the zone. container is Compliant Sea containers shall be painted has not been It is recommended that a condition be imposed requiring the sea containers to be painted a colour that blends in with the surrounding environment.